AliceO2Group/ControlGui/docs/API.md

 <a name="WebSocket+jwtVerify"></a>

 ### webSocket.jwtVerify(token, refresh) ⇒ <code>object</code>
-Verifies token, if expired request a new one
+Verifies token, if expired requests a new one.

 **Kind**: instance method of <code>[WebSocket](#WebSocket)</code>
 **Returns**: <code>object</code> - includes either parsed token or response message